MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

 ## Add interaction

-1. Let's update our code, so that the cube faces are painted with distinct colors.
-Update the code as follows:
+1. First, let's update our code so that the cube faces are painted with distinct colors:

     ```javascript
     const createScene = function() {